 For ulcer prevention

-Make sure to take misoprostol (Cytotec) four times a day with food to lessen your risk of diarrhea.
-A dosing schedule you could follow, for example, would be to take the medication three times throughout the day with meals, followed by the last dose at bedtime.
+Take misoprostol (Cytotec) four times a day with food to help lower your risk of diarrhea.
+For example, take it three times with meals and once at bedtime.

-Let your provider know if you're having a lot of side effects from misoprostol (Cytotec).
-Your dose might need to be lowered if you're having a hard time tolerating the usual dose.
+Let your prescriber know if you have a lot of side effects from misoprostol (Cytotec).
+Your dose might need to be lowered if it's too hard to tolerate.

-If you stop taking NSAIDs, you can also stop taking misoprostol (Cytotec).
-This is because misoprostol (Cytotec) works to prevent stomach ulcers caused by NSAIDs.
+If you stop taking NSAIDs, you can also stop taking misoprostol (Cytotec) because this medication is used to prevent stomach ulcers caused by NSAIDs.

 For medical abortion

-Instead of swallowing the pill, you'll need to place a certain number of pills either under your tongue or against your cheeks inside your mouth for 30 minutes until they dissolve.
-To make sure the medication gets fully absorbed, don't eat or drink when the pill is dissolving, but remember to wash it down with water after the 30 minutes is up.
-Depending on the regimen you use, you might need to repeat the step again.
+Instead of swallowing misoprostol (Cytotec), place the pills either under your tongue or between your cheeks and gums for 30 minutes until they dissolve.
+Don’t eat or drink while the pill is dissolving, but drink water afterward to wash it down.
+You might need to repeat this step, depending on your prescriber’s instructions.

-Expect to have stomach cramps and vaginal bleeding within 1 to 4 hours after taking misoprostol (Cytotec).
-If you don't have any bleeding after 24 hours of taking the medication, let your provider know, because you might need another dose.
-Keep in mind that everyone will have a different experience.
+Expect stomach cramps and vaginal bleeding within 1 to 4 hours after taking misoprostol (Cytotec).
+If you don't have bleeding after 24 hours, let your prescriber know, because you might need another dose.
+Everyone’s experience is different.

 For labor induction

-You'll either take misoprostol (Cytotec) by mouth or it's placed vaginally by a healthcare provider.
-Your provider will help decide the best way to induce labor.
+You'll either take misoprostol (Cytotec) by mouth or have it placed vaginally by a healthcare professional.
+Your prescriber will help decide the best way to start labor.

 Misoprostol (Cytotec) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-Misoprostol (Cytotec) shouldn't be used to prevent stomach ulcers in people who are pregnant.
-Misoprostol (Cytotec) can cause unwanted effects during pregnancy, including pregnancy loss (abortion), premature birth, birth defects, or damage to the uterus.
-Because of this, your provider will require you to take steps to prevent pregnancy while taking this medication.
-This might include taking pregnancy tests, birth control, or starting misoprostol (Cytotec) on a specific day after your next period.
-If you're pregnant and want to prevent stomach ulcers from NSAIDs, talk to your provider about other treatment options that are safer for you and your baby.
+Misoprostol (Cytotec) shouldn't be used to prevent stomach ulcers if you're pregnant.
+This medication can cause serious pregnancy complications, including pregnancy loss, premature birth, birth defects, or damage to the uterus.
+Because of these risks, your prescriber might ask you to use birth control, take pregnancy tests, or start the medication after your next period to make sure you’re not pregnant.
+If you're pregnant and need to prevent ulcers from NSAIDs, talk to your prescriber about safer alternatives for you and your baby.

-However, misoprostol (Cytotec) can be used safely and carefully in people who are pregnant for medical abortion or labor induction.
-Your provider will discuss with you about how to take the medication safely.
+However, misoprostol (Cytotec) can be used safely under medical supervision for medical abortion or labor induction.
+Your prescriber will explain exactly how and when to take it to make sure it’s used safely.

 Reduce the risk of stomach ulcers: The typical dose is 200 mcg by mouth four times a day with food.

-Medical abortion: The medication is taken by mouth either in combination with mifepristone (Mifeprex) or on its own.
+Medical abortion: It's taken either with mifepristone (Mifeprex) or on its own.

-Labor induction: The medication is usually given in the hospital by a provider before labor at lower doses.
+Labor induction: It's usually given in the hospital by a healthcare professional before labor at lower doses.

 Using this medicine with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.